Healthy Boundaries in relationships

 Communicating a boundary doesn’t make you “too sensitive” or “demanding.”
 It shows emotional maturity and protects the health of your bond.
 And the way you say it—kind, respectful, calm—makes all the difference.

-When it comes to setting healthy boundaries, how you express yourself can be just as important as what you say.
 Assertiveness is the middle ground between staying silent and lashing out—it’s about honoring your needs without disrespecting the other person.
+It is-

 ❌ What Assertiveness Is Not: